-This easy Fruit Salad is a colorful, refreshing side dish or dessert that can be prepared quickly and enjoyed all summer long.
+This simple Fruit Salad is a colorful, refreshing side dish or dessert that can be prepared quickly and enjoyed all summer long.
 You can use the suggested fresh fruit below or any of your favorite seasonal or tropical fruits.

 I love to serve this colorful Fruit Salad with a lightly sweet citrus dressing that not only tastes yummy but also adds a nice glaze to the fruit.
 It’s the perfect dish to bring to summer BBQs, potlucks, and 4th of July parties because it’s quick, easy, and always a hit.